munificent/craftinginterpreters/book/closures.md

 </aside>

-That made sense because all of the data that composes a function is known at compile time: the chunk of bytecode compiled from the function's body, and some constants.
+That made sense because all of the data that composes a function is known at compile time: the chunk of bytecode compiled from the function's body, and the constants used in the body.
 Once we introduce closures, though, that representation is no longer sufficient.
 Take a gander at:

 ```lox
 fun makeClosure(value) {